Creative Commons License 2023 Volume 10 Issue 4

 According to the 2016/2009 health profile of the region, malaria is a leading cause of outpatient visits and admissions; approximately 58% of all suspected and confirmed cases of malaria occurred [21].

 Malaria is one of the major public health issues in the research region as a result of these difficulties.
-In order to determine the prevalence of malaria and risk factors in Dansha town and its environs, this study was started.
+To determine the prevalence of malaria and risk factors in Dansha town and its environs, this study was started.

 MATERIALS AND METHODS